 "Wherever You Will Go" by The Calling: Frontman Alex Band did have another hit with Santana in 2003, but this was the group's only top 40 hit.
 The group also had a few minor hits on the Adult Pop charts.

 "You're Beautiful" by James Blunt

 "Your Woman" by White Town: This song was written to be interpreted by various different ways.
 Todd can explore them all.
 He can also talk about White Town being a one-man band.

-Technically True One Hit Wonders (Artists who have minimal top 40 success on the Hot 100; however, these artists are very well known, have a large and devoted fanbase, have multiple top selling albums, have multiple Top 10 hits on a genre-specific chart, and/or are influential in their genre.
+Technically True One Hit Wonders (Artists who have minimal top 40 success on the Hot 100; however, these artists are well known in the US, are massively successful internationally, very critically acclaimed, have a large and devoted fanbase, have multiple top selling albums, have multiple Top 10 hits on a genre-specific chart, and/or are influential in their genre.
 Todd most likely won't review these artists.):

 "Cat Scratch Fever" by Ted Nugent: While the Nuge only had one Top 40 hit, Todd is unlikely to review him on OHW.
 Ted Nugent is a very outspoken advocate for gun rights, hunters' rights, and other conservative values.

 "Creep" by Radiohead: They had more pop success in the UK and were successful on the US alternative charts.
 However, Radiohead is considered one of the most famous bands of all time, and second only to Nirvana in influence among 90's rock bands.
 The group had a fluke second top 40 hit with "Nude" in 2008.